-Each person’s ashes are unique in chemical composition.
-Cremains tell a story through the minerals and trace elements that are distinctive to one individual.
-This story may speak to factors such as geographic location, occupation and dietary preferences.
-Cremated remains may also have a different texture and weight from one to another.
+Each person’s cremated ashes are unique in chemical composition.
+Cremains tell a person’s story through the minerals and trace elements that are distinctive to that individual.
+This story may indicate such factors as the geographic location where they lived, their occupation and some of their dietary preferences.
+Cremated remains may also vary in texture and weight from one individual to another.

-While the thought of transferring cremated remains can be intimidating, it can also help to provide closure.
-If you are uncomfortable performing this task alone, ask a close friend or family member to help.
-Creating a personal ritual around the transfer could be helpful in the grieving process.
+While the thought of transferring cremated remains may sound intimidating, undertaking the process can also help provide closure after losing a loved one.
+If you are uncomfortable performing this task alone, ask a close friend or family member to do it with you.
+Creating a personal ritual around the transfer could be meaningful for your grieving process.

 Perhaps you have a small memento you will include with the ashes.
 Perhaps you have some words to share with your loved one in private.
 Give yourself permission to go with what feels right to get what you need out of this experience.

 When you are ready, OneWorld Memorials can help you honor your loved one with high-quality urns and keepsakes.
 We work with the world’s best manufacturers and offer the most unique, exceptional items that perfectly capture your loved one’s spirit and legacy.
 We also offer plenty of options for engraving and personalization, as well as resources for planning.